cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/cul-digital-preservation-policy.md

 ## 3. Scope
 ### 3.1 In scope
 #### 3.1.1 Collection materials
 Digitised versions of physical and analogue works as well as born-digital materials (e.g., research outputs, archival materials) that must be preserved can be found across the Libraries.
-All of the Libraries’ digital collection objects and associated metadata are in-scope for long-term preservation.
+All of the Libraries’ digital collection objects and associated metadata are in-scope for long-term preservation.[^5]

 The Digital Preservation Programme[^4] will develop capabilities4 for digital collection materials held by the Libraries and prioritise those held by the University Library.
 The Libraries’ collections will continue to grow as new collections are established and materials and formats are added to existing collections.
 Capabilities will be designed for known use cases, with the understanding that new use cases will be identified and existing use cases will evolve over time.